mrc-ide/covid-sim/docs/inputs-and-outputs.md

 ### Warning: need to recompile

-Teh code currently *must* be recompiled for use with different countries:  it is insufficient to simply use country-specific network and population files.
+The code currently *must* be recompiled for use with different countries:  it is insufficient to simply use country-specific network and population files.
 The UK and US are modelled respectively by ensuring the macros `#define COUNTRY_UK` and `#define COUNTRY_US` in the file `Country.h`.
 We plan to change this so different countries can be specified by the command line.

 ## Main command-line arguments